Undergraduate Academic Programs

 Special Opportunities

 The Fitness and Wellness program fulfills the educational requirements established by the Committee on Certification and Registry Boards.
 This means that the current curriculum covers the knowledge, skills, and abilities expected of an ACSM Exercise Physiologist.
-This certification can only be taken by those individuals with a four-year degree in an allied health field.
+This certification is only available to individuals with a four-year degree in an allied health field.

 In addition, students must complete a 5-credit professional field experience and a 50-hour practicum during their matriculation.
 Students are given numerous opportunities to demonstrate their skills by working at various on- and off-campus sites.

-All students are encouraged to sit for the ACE, NSCA, NASM, or ACSM personal training certification during their junior year.
-Many students are actively involved both on campus and in the community as fitness consultants, instructors, and personal trainers—gaining invaluable experience working directly with individuals.
+All students are encouraged to take the ACE, NSCA, NASM, or ACSM personal training certification exam during their junior year.
+Many students are actively involved both on campus and in the community as fitness consultants, instructors, and personal trainers, gaining invaluable experience working directly with individuals.

 Careers